 Joanna Weitz, operations director at Argos Multilingual, has 12 years’ experience in the localization industry, combining a strategic and operational view on the localization process.

-Jenny Reid works on localization solutions and process at BlackBerry.
-She has experience in a variety of localization roles, including QA testing, linguistic quality management, localization engineering and project management, including almost ten years of experience in TMS implementation and administration.
-She also helped to establish and continues to co-host the Toronto branch of the Localization Unconference.
+Jenny Reid recently joined Guidewire Software as a senior localization project manager and is scrum product owner for tooling to support continuous localization and contextual translation.
+She has worked in a variety of localization roles, including QA testing, linguistic quality management, localization engineering, vendor management and project management.
+She has ten years of experience in TMS implementation and administration.

 A former newspaper reporter and native Minnesotan, Jake Schild is a staff writer in the marketing department at ULG.